bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-Then, at run time, `config.user_model.constantize` gives you the current class object.
+Then, use `config.user_model.constantize` to get the current class object.

 Loading Constants to Allow Single Table Inheritance
 ---------------------------------------------------